siran/writing/books/A New Arithmetic/A New Arithmetic - 000b What We Want To Calculate.md

 ## The Basic Objects

-We begin with Numbers as positive density-values:
+We begin with numbers as positive density-values:

 $$
 N = n^2
 $$

-A Number is the visible value we handle.
+A number is the visible value we handle.
 Its inner value is the lower-case term whose square gives that visible value.

-For two Numbers:
+For two numbers:

 $$
 U = u^2,\qquad V = v^2.